propsandtransforms/splunk/Splunk-SysAdmin.md

 - Knowledge bundles are distributed to search peers by the search head when a distributed search is initiated
 - They contain the knowledge objects required by the indexers for searching
 - Knowledge bundles’ locations:
-> $SPLUNK\_HOME/var/run (on the search head)
+  $SPLUNK\_HOME/var/run (on the search head)
-> $SPLUNK\_HOME/var/run/searchpeers (on the search peer)
+  $SPLUNK\_HOME/var/run/searchpeers (on the search peer)

-- Replication status of knowledge bundles can be viewed from Replication Status column of the Splunk Web home page *Settings > Distributed search > Search peers*
+- Replication status of knowledge bundles can be viewed from **Replication Status** column of the Splunk Web home page *Settings > Distributed search > Search peers*

 #### How Many Search Heads?

-- One dedicated search head can handle around 8 to 12 simultaneous searches (ad hoc or scheduled)
+- One dedicated search head can handle around **8 to 12** simultaneous searches (ad hoc or scheduled)
   - Exact numbers depend on types of searches and the hardware of the search head; especially number of CPU cores
 - Search heads can be added to the distributed group at any time
-- Search heads can be dedicated or clustered
+- Search heads can be **dedicated** or **clustered**
 - Dedicated search heads don't share knowledge objects (separate small teams)
 - Search head cluster shares a common set of knowledge objects (large teams)

+#### Search Peer Quarantine

+If a search peer is experiencing performance issues, it can be quarantined from participating in future searches
+- Allows you to perform live troubleshooting by not stopping the search peer
+- It is prevented from performing new searches but continues to attempt to service any currently running searches
+- Only affects the relationship between search peer and search head

+From the search head, run the following CLI command:
+> splunk edit search-server –auth <user>:<password> <host:<port> -action quarantine

 #### Distributed Search Best Practice